Erin Greening

-Erin Marie Greening (born June 20, 1997) is an American soccer player who plays as a defender for Glasgow City of the Scottish Women's Premier League.
+Erin Marie Greening (born June 20, 1997) is an American soccer player who plays as a defender.
+She has previously played college soccer for Colorado Buffaloes before a professional career with Orlando Pride in the United States, in Norway with Klepp IL and Scottish Women's Premier League team Glasgow City.

 Early life

 Greening played with local club side Bay Oaks Botafogo in Oakland, winning back-to-back CYSA State Championships in 2012 and 2013.
 She lettered four years at Piedmont High School and was named All-League for all four seasons on the way to becoming the school's all-time leading scorer.

 Colorado Buffaloes

 Greening attended the University of Colorado Boulder from 2015 to 2018 where she got a degree in strategic communication and was a three time Pac-12 All-Academic honorable mention.
 She was a multi-positional player during her collegiate career, playing midfield and forward in her first two years before transitioning to full-back.
 In her junior year, she was part of a defensive line that kept a school-record 14 shutouts.